Kong/docs.konghq.com/app/konnect/account-management/index.md

 * The plan name
 * An estimated cost for the month (not available for trial accounts)
-* The total count of all services, services published to Dev Portal, and API calls for the current month
+* The total count of all services and API products published to Dev Portal, and API calls for the current month

 For Free and Plus plans, you can: